NVIDIA/FasterTransformer/docs/gptj_guide.md

 ### Download tables

-* The vocabolary and merge tables are the same as for GPT
+* The vocabulary and merge tables are the same as for GPT

     ```bash
     wget https://s3.amazonaws.com/models.huggingface.co/bert/gpt2-vocab.json -P ../models